On real algebraic links in the 3-sphere associated with mixed polynomials: Introduction

-Real algebraic links have a more restrictive property as pointed out by J. Milnor in \cite{Milnor1}.
-For a germ of complex isolated singularity $g:(\C^n,0) \to (\C,0)$ the classic result due to J. Milnor \cite{Milnor1} guarantees that there exists a small radius $\rho_0$ such that for all $0<\rho\leq \rho_0$ the map is a smooth locally trivial fibration.
-The link $L_{g,\rho}=V_g\cap S_{\rho}^{2n-1}$ is well-defined for all small radius $0<\rho\leq \rho_0$ because the manifolds $L_{g,\rho}$ are isotopic.
-Hence one denotes $L_{g,\rho}$ by $L_g$.

-In the case where $n=2$ and $g$ a germ of polynomial complex isolated singularity, the link $L_{g}$ is called an \emph{algebraic link} and it was completely characterized as union of iterated torus knots with some restrictions in their characteristic pairs.
-For more details see \cite{Brauner1,Burau1,Burau2, kahler1,Zariski1}.
+Back to the case where $n=2$ and $g:(\C^2,0)\to (\C,0)$ is a germ of holomorphic functions with isolated singularity\footnote{Consequently analytically equivalent to holomorphic polynomial function.}, the link $L_{g}$ is classically called an \emph{algebraic link} and it was completely characterized as an union of iterated torus knots with some restrictions in their characteristic pairs.
+For more details see \cite{Brieskorn_Knorrer1986,Zariski1932}.
+Since a germ of holomorphic polynomial $f:(\C^2,0) \to (\C,0)$ can be seen as a real polynomial map $(\re{f},\im{f}):(\R^{4},0) \to (\R^2,0)$, then all algebraic links are real algebraic links.